 Notice that I’ve adjusted the x and y lims to zoom into the region of the histogram that I am interested in exploring.

-We can create custom breaks or bins in a histogram too.
-To do this, we pass the same breaks argument a vector of numbers that represent the range for each bin in our histogram.
+You can create custom breaks or bins in a histogram too.
+To do this, you pass the same breaks argument a vector of numbers that represent the range for each bin in your histogram.

-By using custom breaks, we can explore how our data may look when we classify it.
+By using custom breaks, you can explore how your data may look when you classify it.

-We may want to play with the distribution of breaks.
+You may want to play with the distribution of breaks.
 Below it appears as if there are many values close to 0.
-In the case of this lidar instrument we know that values between 0 and 2 meters are not reliable (we know this if we read the documentation about the NEON sensor and how these data were processed).
+In the case of this lidar instrument you know that values between 0 and 2 meters are not reliable (you know this if you read the documentation about the NEON sensor and how these data were processed).
 Let’s create a bin between 0-2.

-We know we want to create bins for short, medium and tall trees so let’s experiment with those bins also.
+You know you want to create bins for short, medium and tall trees so let’s experiment with those bins also.